jarrarte/langchain-interviewer/README.md

 This is just a sample project I created for learning how to use LangChain.

-This project is a Python application built using LangChain that simulates a technical interviewer.
+It's a Python application built using LangChain that simulates a technical interviewer.
 It aims to assess candidates by leveraging Large Language Models (LLMs) to process resumes, ask relevant questions based on interview stages, evaluate answers, and manage the overall interview flow.
 It supports multiple LLM providers like Google and OpenAI.

 ## Features